 Some manufacturers use this light in amber when the system is on but not engaged.
 It will also be amber to indicate a system malfunction.

-Cruise Control Indicator symbol.
-This is a new symbol that replaces the simple word “Cruise” that is sometimes still used.
+An alternate Cruise Control Indicator symbol.
+This is a new symbol that sometimes replaces the simple Text Symbols that remain in use.
 Unfortunately, it is not immediately obvious to most what this symbol represents, until it is explained.

 It is, of course a representation of a speedometer (the dial), with a pointer (arrow) indicating a speed.
 A second version in more advanced systems is even more confusing.